NATIONAL PLANT A FLOWER DAY

 Spring is just around the corner, and March 12th is the day to participate in National Plant a Flower Day.
 Each year this day is dedicated to the planting of flowers and looking forward to the spring season.
 Flower gardening has become a hobby for many, young and old, and National Plant a Flower Day is a start to the new season each year.

-Marigolds and Daffodils are the flowers of this month.
+Marigolds and Daffodils are the flowers of March.

 It’s good to know the zone you live in to determine which flowers grow as perennials (those that grow back every year) in your area and which are considered annuals (those that require planting every year).
 To find out more check out the USDA site for Hardiness Zones.

 Seeds can be started inside and set in a sunny window.
 When the weather is nicer, move those plants outside.
 Keep the soil moist, but not wet and follow the instructions on the seed package for proper germination of the seedling.
 For those who can’t wait, get out those seed catalogs and start planning your next flower garden.